flutter/flutter/e2etests/web/regular_integration_tests/README.md

 In order to run the tests follow these steps:

-1. You can use two different approaches, using [felt](https://github.com/flutter/engine/blob/master/lib/web_ui/dev/README.md) tool will run all the tests, an update all the goldens.
+1. You can use two different approaches, using [felt](https://github.com/flutter/engine/blob/master/lib/web_ui/dev/README.md) tool will run all the tests, hence update all the goldens.
 For running individual tests, we need to set UPDATE_GOLDENS environment variable.
+Screenshots are saved differently per browser, therefore do not forget to also update the screenshots for other browsers.
+Note that, LUCI is only running screenshot testing for integration tests on Firefox and Chrome.

 ```
 felt test --integration-tests-only --update-screenshot-goldens